Duet3D/wiki-content/Duet3D_hardware/Accessories/PT100_Temperature_Daughterboard.md

 ## MAX31865 sensor IC details

 An external resistor sets the sensitivity for the RTD being used (in the case of the Duet3D daughterboard this is a PT100) and a precision delta-sigma ADC converts the ratio of the RTD resistance to the reference resistance into digital form.
 High Accuracy: 15-Bit ADC Resolution; Nominal Temperature Resolution 0.03125°C (Varies Due to RTD Nonlinearity).
 Total Accuracy Over All Operating Conditions: 0.5°C (0.05% of Full Scale) max.
-For more information see the [Maxim Integrated MAX31865 product page](https://www.maximintegrated.com/en/products/sensors/MAX31865.html).
+For more information see the [Maxim Integrated MAX31865 product page](https://www.maximintegrated.com/en/products/sensors/MAX31865.html){target=_blank}.

 ## Open source

-* Hardware [source files](https://github.com/Duet3D/TempDaughterboards) are available on Github.
+* Hardware [source files](https://github.com/Duet3D/TempDaughterboards/tree/master/MAXTempRTD){target=_blank} are available on Github.
-* Duet hardware is built with Open tools: designed in [KiCad](http://kicad.org/).
+* Duet hardware is built with Open tools: designed in [KiCad](http://kicad.org/){target=_blank}.
 Using open tools means the barrier to getting involved is as low as possible.

+## 3D model

+The STEP file for the Duet3D PT100 temperature sensor daughterboard is shared on the [Duet3D github here](https://github.com/Duet3D/TempDaughterboards/blob/master/MAXTempRTD/MAXTempRTD.step){target=_blank}.

 # Installation and configuration